 Course Code: BLPR-1010

-This course is an introduction to basic terminology, concepts and functions of AutoCAD software.
-Students acquire the skills and knowledge to produce technical drawings using this software, and also set up and manage an electronic filing system for drawing storage and archiving.
-Additionally, students acquire the skills to specify hardware and peripheral equipment required to operate the software and generate drawings.
+This course is an introduction to basic terminology, concepts and functions of Computer-Aided Design / Manufacturing (CAD/CAM) software.
+Students acquire the skills and knowledge to produce and modify technical drawings, set up and manage an electronic filing system, and specify hardware and peripheral equipment required to generate drawings.
+Students are also introduced to 3D modeling techniques and processes used to produce manufactured parts.

 Course Code: CADD-1015